College of Liberal Arts

 Center on Aging and Population Sciences (P30 center grant), P30AG066614, NIA

-Acknowledgement Examples
+Example Acknowledgement

 This research was supported by grant, P30AG066614, awarded to the Center on Aging and Population Sciences at The University of Texas at Austin by the National Institute on Aging.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.